-Club Wyndham Pinetop is at Pinetop AZ.
+Club Wyndham Pinetop is in Pinetop AZ.
 I have only been to Arizona once before and really enjoyed my stay so I am very excited to be able to travel there again.

 Video by Arizona Insider